 Other features and characteristics

-It may have a waterproof case.
+It will have have an optional waterproof case.
 The video has an underwater scene where the stitching is not perfect but seems passable.
-It seems unlikely with the current lens design due to refraction underwater.
-The fact that the underwater stitching is somewhat decent suggests that the Vuze XR may have an underwater housing accessory.

 The Vuze XR app has animated 360 stamps and filters.
 If you place a stamp somewhere in the 360 photo, it will appear to be anchored to that position as you change the view of the 360 photo or video.

 Here are sample videos from the Vuze XR, in 360 format, and in VR180 format.
 First here is the 360 video:

 Here is a 3D 180 / VR180 sample video: